 However, it can be more difficult to prove the earning capacity of a self-employed car accident victim.
 That’s why it’s really important to work with an attorney who understands how to frame your case and appreciates what kind of evidence you’ll need to support your demands.

-Hire an experienced car accident attorney like Gregg Hollander at the Hollander Law Firm, P.A., to make sure you get the money you deserve.
+Hire an experienced car accident attorney like Gregg Hollander at the Hollander Law Firm Accident Injury Lawyers, to make sure you get the money you deserve.
 Contact our office today to get your lost income reimbursement case started with a free consultation.

 How Do I Show My Right to Lost Wages After a Car Accident?